 If there’s one thing Colorado is famous for in the winter, it’s skiing.
 In fact, the best ski towns in Colorado feature world-class ski resorts that bring thousands of people slopeside each year.
 From the uber-ritzy Aspen area to the down-to-earth town of Breckenridge, the best ski resorts in Colorado have one thing in common – and that’s lots of fluffy, powdery snow!

-Skiing and snowboarding have long been an established pastime in Colorado.
+Skiing and snowboarding have long been an established pastime for anyone visiting Colorado.
 Visitors from far-flung reaches of the globe and locals alike love to hit the slopes in the winter.
 With 32 distinct resorts, finding the best ski towns in Colorado can feel like a daunting task.

 But don’t worry, I may have lived in Colorado for well over 12 years now, but I’ve been skiing in Colorado since I could walk.
 If you’re looking to ski Colorado like a local, not a tourist, then you’re in the right place.

 About this Guide to the Best Ski Towns in Colorado

 Inside this guide to the top ski resorts in Colorado you’ll find:

 - Info about the best time to visit Colorado for skiing

 When is the Best Time to Visit Colorado for Skiing?